gpivaro/D3-Challenge/README.md

 ![Part_1.png](Images/Part_1.png)

 Using the D3 techniques to create a scatter plot that represents each state with circle elements.
 The code for this graphic in the `app.js`.
 Pull in the data from `data.csv` by using the `d3.csv` function.
 The scatter plot is the image at the top of this section.
+You can see the final product by clicking [here.](https://gpivaro.github.io/D3-Challenge/index_1.html)

 The scatter plot has the following features: